 Cook the shrimp

-- In a large skillet melt 6 tablespoons of unsalted butter over medium-high heat and add the 2 pounds of raw shrimps peeled and deveined.
+- In a large skillet melt 6 tablespoons of unsalted butter, and 4 tablespoons of olive oil over medium-high heat and add the 2 pounds of raw shrimps peeled and deveined.
 Cook the shrimp until pink and opaque with stirring occasionally.

 Add in the garlic and spices